Shaza-Safi/Ontario_Sunshine_List/README.md

 ## **Issues Encountered:**
 - GitHub size constrainsts
-- Sunshine dataset very messy and requires more cleansing on job title and employer names.
-No unique employee number is contained in the dataset, so it is difficult to distinguish unique individuals from year to year on the sunshine list
 - We chose to only use relationships between the Statistics Canada and Sunshine datasets, as unions would have cause record duplications, limiting us on how we could display some of the data
+- Sunshine dataset very messy and requires exhaustive cleansing:
+      - on job titles require more standardization
+      - employer names require more standardization/clean up
+      - only records were employer name or title contain a city could be identified.
+Assumptions were made for large employer such as Hydro, OPP and headquarter locations used
+      - no unique employee number is contained in the dataset, so it is difficult to distinguish unique individuals from year to year on the sunshine list

 # Thank You